 Spotlight on the Museum Collection

 Artifacts in the Museum’s collection are reflective of the people, places, events, organizations and communities of the North Shore.
-Twenty thousand in total, they range from logging and shipbuilding tools, mountain recreation equipment, ship models and furniture, to Coast Salish cedar basketry and carvings, works of art, and signature pieces like the sculpted maquettes for the lions at the north side of the Lions Gate Bridge and the prototype for an undersea ‘submersible’ built in North Vancouver.
+Over ten thousand in total, they range from logging and shipbuilding tools, mountain recreation equipment, ship models and furniture, to Coast Salish cedar basketry and carvings, works of art, and signature pieces like the sculpted maquettes for the lions at the north side of the Lions Gate Bridge and the prototype for an undersea ‘submersible’ built in North Vancouver.
 Learn more about the stories that these artifacts represent on our North Van History pages.

 Should you have any questions regarding the Museum Collection, please contact Curator, Karen Dearlove.

 While undertaking a major collection review (see below), the following artifacts were revealed.

 This stained glass window came from the “Lonsdale Block”, a commercial building located at the southwest corner of 15th and Lonsdale Avenue.
 The 1911 building was demolished in the 1970s.

 Designed by Rick Harry, Xwalacktun, of the Squamish Nation, this snowboard was custom made in 2009 for the First Nations Snowboard Team.
 It features designs from both the Lil’wat Nation and the Squamish Nation.
 It acknowledges the partnership that inspired the formation of the Team in 2004.

 – 2009.8.1 Gift of the Friends of the North Vancouver Museum and Archives Society

 City of North Vancouver Plaque